How to Request a Driver’s License Hearing in Michigan

-Grabel & Associates has over 10 years of experience working with clients who are facing DAAD hearings, and we know how to set you up for success in your uniquely important case.
+Grabel & Associates has over 10 years of experience working with clients who are facing driver's license hearings, and we know how to set you up for success in your uniquely important case.
 If you are facing a license suspension or revocation, contact our firm now for a free initial consultation and find out more about the best next steps you can take to get back your license.
 We understand how difficult it can be to lead a normal life without the ability to drive, and want to help you get your life and freedom back as soon as possible.
 Contact our team right away so that you can receive comprehensive driver’s license restoration throughout every stage of your case.

 Driver’s License Hearing Request in MI

 After the initial suspension period is up, you only can request a hearing once per year, so it is critical to ensure you are fully prepared to win the first time you request a hearing.